How to Participate

 Step Five: Transcription and Review

-If you would like to participate in the Vietnam Archive Oral History Project, please select and complete the questionnaires below, and send them to the Vietnam Archive.
-If you download the questionnaires, please feel free to send them as an email attachment to vaoralhistory@ttu.edu, or by regular mail to:
+If you would like to participate in the Oral History Project, please select and complete the questionnaires below and send them to us.
+If you download the questionnaires, please feel free to send them as an email attachment to vnca@ttu.edu, or by regular mail to: